-- 1. In consultation with the advisor, the student will collect the course(s) syllabi and course(s) description(s) from the institution(s) where the course(s)was/were completed and will provide the materials to the Graduate Program Director. - 2.
-The Graduate Program Director will convene a meeting with the student, advisor, and current and/or recent previous instructors to evaluate and discuss the course(s) content equivalence, depth, and substance. - 3.
-A recommendation will be made based on majority vote of all members of the meeting minus the student. - 4.
-After the meeting, the Graduate Program Director will bring the recommendation to the HDFS Executive Committee for their review and approval. - 5.
-Students will be informed of the Executive Committee's decision within two weeks from when the Graduate Program Director made their recommendation.
+1. In consultation with the advisor, the student will collect the course(s) syllabi and course(s) description(s) from the institution(s) where the course(s)was/were completed and will provide the materials to their advisor.
+Upon discussing the course(s) with their advisor, the advisor may send the syllabi and a request for transfer credit to the Assistant Graduate Program Director.

+- 2. The Assistant Graduate Program Director will convene a meeting with the student, advisor, and current and/or recent previous instructors to evaluate and discuss the course(s) content equivalence, depth, and substance. - 3.
+A recommendation will be made based on the majority vote of all members of the meeting minus the student. - 4.
+After the meeting, the Assistant Graduate Program Director will bring the recommendation to the HDFS Executive Committee for their review and approval. - 5.
+Students will be informed of the Executive Committee's decision within two weeks from when the recommendation is made.